 The situation might only be just beginning.
 There is no telling yet how far it will spread and when it will end.
 The Government will tackle the situation with extraordinary determination in full recognition that we are now at a critical juncture.
 The crisis alert level will be maintained where it is currently: the second-highest level, but the Government will make a preemptive response by carrying out measures that actually correspond to the highest level.
 Accordingly, a pan-government, all-out response system led by the Prime Minister personally will be up and running.
 Strong measures will continue to be taken to contain the spread of the virus.

-To keep the virus from spreading, we have to muster all of our capabilities in order to prevent even a slight breach from forming in the quarantine network.
+To keep the virus from spreading, we have to muster all of our capabilities in order to prevent even a slight breach from forming in the network of infectious disease prevention and control.
 We’ll have to conduct thorough epidemiological investigations as well as keep track of suspected cases to stem secondary and tertiary infections.
 In particular, we must actively respond to people’s fears.
-I urge you to pay extraordinary attention to strengthening quarantine measures at facilities for children such as daycare centers, kindergartens and schools as well as other public facilities.
+I urge you to pay extraordinary attention to strengthening infectious disease prevention and control measures at facilities for children such as daycare centers, kindergartens and schools as well as other public facilities.

 There are also concerns about cases overseas where people without symptoms have tested positive and the possibility of transmission by asymptomatic individuals.
 Keeping even this highly unlikely possibility in mind, we will expand the targets of supervision as much as we can.
 To this end, the Korea Centers for Disease Control and Prevention should play a pivotal role in pooling the capabilities of academics who specialize in infectious diseases and the medical community, and I ask the central and local governments to establish a robust system of cooperation between them.